-Omicron effect: Chorus grows against resumption of normal foreign flight ops
+Omicron Effect: Chorus grows against resumption of normal foreign flight ops

-New Delhi: A chorus is growing loud in India against the opening up of normal international flight operations from December 15 against the back of the new and reportedly more infectious 'Omicron' variant of Covid-19.
+New Delhi, Nov 30 (IANS) A chorus is growing loud in India against the opening up of normal international flight operations from December 15 against the back of the new and reportedly more infectious 'Omicron' variant of Covid-19.

-The demand coincides with the Centre's advisory to states and Union Territories (UTs) to ensure preparedness of health infrastructure like availability of ICU, O2 beds, ventilators, among others, and to focus on rural areas.
+The demand coincides with the Centre's advisory to states and UTs to ensure preparedness of health infrastructure like availability of ICU, O2 beds, ventilators, amongst others and to focus on rural areas.

 At present, several nations have either closed their air spaces or placed strict restrictions on incoming passengers.